First Nations peaks demand urgent aged care action

 - Cultural safety: Organisations want measurable cultural safety standards

-- Workforce investment: The statement backs stronger investment in workforce development
+- Workforce: The statement backs stronger investment in workforce development

 11 organisations representing First Nations people are calling on the Government to “urgently progress” Aged Care Royal Commission recommendations.